Life in Denver

 Household Goods

+When shopping to find items for your dorm room or apartment, large retailers such as Wal-Mart and Target offer a large selection.
+Other good options include Big Lots, HomeGoods, Best Buy or IKEA depending on the type of item you are looking for.
 One way to save money is to purchase used or 'second-hand' items instead of buying something brand-new.
 Stores such as Goodwill and ARC Thrift Stores sell used furniture, kitchen supplies, household goods and clothes often for a fraction of the price of a similar new item.
-The popular website Craigslist is another source for used goods.

 -